Signare: Social and economic role

 Many signares were wed under “common local law” that was recognized by priests of the Catholic faith.
 These marriages were for economic and social reasons.
 Both signares and their husbands gained from these partnerships.
 Europeans passed their names down to the offspring and with it their lineage.

 When some of the signares became too powerful, leaders like the Portuguese Crown sought ways to remove the women from their wealth.
 Different crimes that the Portuguese Crown sought to accuse the women of were crimes against the state or crimes against Christianity.
-An example of this appears with Bibiana Vuz de França.
+An example appears with Bibiana Vaz de França.
 She was a prominent signare who over the years accumulated a lot of wealth and slaves.
 After realizing how powerful she was, the Crown wanted to find a way to dismantle her influence and power.
 “Accused of rebellion, trading with foreigners, and tax evasion, she was imprisoned with her younger brother and another co-conspirator and taken to Cape Verde Islands”.

 She was able to receive a royal pardon and free her younger brother after leading a coup against the Crown's representatives.
-Due to her power, the Crown sought to criminalize Bibiana Vuz de França.
+Her power made the Crown seek to criminalize Bibiana Vuz de França.
 However, once they realized that she was too powerful and too influential, all charges against her were dropped and she was once more considered loyal to the crown.
-Bibiana Vuz de França's confrontation with the Portuguese Crown represents the strength that the signares in this time period had, and also the Portuguese growing inability to control the people.
+Bibiana Vuz de França's confrontation with the Portuguese Crown represents the strength of the signares in the time period and Portugal's growing inability to control the people.